 Tuntutlah Ilmu Sampai ke Negera . . .
 Gifts Series

-This is a great idea if you like your students to have something that can be part of their bedroom decorations whereby upon looking at these gifts reminds them fondly of you and the advices you gave them, as well as the memorable experiences during your lessons with them.
+This is a great idea if you like your students to have something that can be part of their bedroom decorations whereby upon looking at these gifts reminds them fondly of you and the advice you gave them, as well as the memorable experiences during your lessons with them.
 We like these gifts a lot because they encapsulate the teacher doa; I mean who knows, your students may one day go to these great cities to pursue their higher learning, or simply to live there.

 We suggest that you choose the best landmarks and cities based on what you know of your students like his or her personality and aspirations.
 For example, we have a student who is quiet but reflective and when asked, never fail to give a thought-provoking response.
-For her we felt the Chinese Pagoda is the best fit, as in some traditions it resembles knowledge, peace and silence.
+For her, we felt the Chinese Pagoda is the best fit, as in some traditions it resembles knowledge, peace and silence.
 Another student aspires to pursue his studies in Oxford or Cambridge one day, and what better gift than the Big Ben, or the Great Bell of the clock at the north end of the Palace of Westminster in London.
-We suggest that you wrote the reasons for your choices on a card, and read them aloud before the class for everyone to know the significance of the gifts to the recipients.
+We suggest that you wrote the reasons for your choices on a card, and read them aloud before the class for everyone to know the significance of these gifts to the recipients.
 Don’t forget to hand the card to the recipients for safekeeping and an invaluable memento.

 Framed Photo Collages

 These are special photo collages.
-Not only are they personalised, the photos were carefully selected from activities students took part in their 4-5 years stay in the school.
+Not only are they personalised, but the photos were also carefully selected from activities students took part in their 4-5 years stay in the school.
 In this regards, the photo collages are like visual time capsules that remind students how they looked like when they first joined the school at Secondary 1 and then after at other levels.
 Students never fail to smile when they look at old photos of themselves.
 This is another good choice for gifts, for they can also be part of the students’ bedroom decorations to leave a lasting impression of what sweet and memorable memories that you have left on them.

 More to come, insyallah.